aws-samples/aws-lex-web-ui/lex-web-ui/README.md

 enabled server or if hosting on S3 or CloudFront, use https in the URL.

 ## Configuration and Customization
-The web ui supports configuration from 1) config files, 2) URL query parameter and 3) via `postMessage` when running in an iframe.
-The configuration is overriden in that order where the latter takes precedence.

-The application requires configuration of resources such as the Lex Bot name and the Cognito Identity Pool ID that may be dynamically created.
-Additionally, you may want to change the default configuration or pass dynamic parameter at run time.
-See the configuration mechanisms listed below for details.
+The chatbot UI requires configuration parameters pointing to external resources such as the Lex bot name and the Cognito Identity Pool Id (this repo includes CloudFormation templates to create these Cognito and Lex resources).
+Additionally, you may want to pass parameters to change the default run time configuration (e.g. look and feel).

+This configuration can come the sources listed below (by order of precedence where the latter overrides the previous).

+1. Default Configuration Object
+2. Build Time Configuration
+3. Run Time Configuration
+    1. URL Parameter
+    2. Iframe Config

+See the sections below for details about each one.

-### Default configuration
+### Default Configuration Object
-Various aspects of the chatbot UI web app can be configured in the [default config](src/config/index.js) file.
-This includes UI details such as colors, titles and text fields and Lex bot configuration.
+The base configuration comes from the `configDefault` object in the [src/config/index.js](src/config/index.js) script.
+This script controls customizable UI looks (e.g. colors, titles), behavior (e.g. recorder settings) and runtime parameters (e.g. Lex bot name).
+It exports an object that is the source of all available configurable options that the chatbot UI recognizes and their initial values.

+**NOTE**: To avoid having to manually merge future changes, you probably do not want to modify the values in the `src/config/index.js`.
+You should instead pass your own configuration using the mechanisms listed in the following sections.

-### Environment Configuration
+### Build Time Configuration
-To run this sample web UI, you are going to need externally created resources such as the Lex Bot name and the Cognito Identity Pool ID (this repo includes CloudFormation templates to create the Cognito resources).
-These parameters can be passed to the application using a JSON config file under the `src/config` directory.
-The default configuration values in the `src/config/index.js` file can be overriden with this JSON config file.
+The chatbot UI build process can import configuration from a JSON file.
+This is done when [webpack](https://webpack.github.io/) bundles the chatbot UI files (normally done using `npm run build`).

-The JSON config file should contain the the same key/value structure as the `configDefault` object in the `src/config/index.js` file.
-The content of the JSON config is merged with the values of `configDefault` overriding any defaults.
+This JSON config file should contain the the same key/value structure as the `configDefault` object in the `src/config/index.js` file.
+Its content is merged with the values of `configDefault` overriding the initial values.

 The JSON config files reside under the `src/config` directory.
 They follow the naming convention: `config.<ENV>.json` where `<ENV>` depends on the on the environment type as determined by the `NODE_ENV` environmental variable (e.g. development, production).
 This allows to pass a configuration that is specific to the specific build or runtime environment.
 The files follow this directory structure:

 ```
 .